grocky/infrastructure/websites/blog.rockygray.com/database-refactoring/README.md

 Ever since reading [Refactoring](https://martinfowler.com/books/refactoring.html) by Martin Fowler, I have gained a healthy amount of respect for the process and mechanics of refactoring code (i.e., a technique for restructuring an existing body of code without changing its behavior).
 It identifies some common "code smells" and provides a step-by-step guide to refactoring the code into a better design.
 Instead of plowing through and refactoring all the things at once and then playing whack-a-mole to get the tests green again, following the principles described in the book allows you to be methodical and precise in the way you reshape your code.
-It certainly has deepened my appreciation for the crafstmanship of writing code and reduced the chances that I get myself into a "_Why is everything broken???_" situation.
+It certainly has deepened my appreciation for the craftsmanship of writing code and reduced the chances that I get myself into a "_Why is everything broken???_" situation.

 <p align="center">
     <img src="./imgs/frustrated.jpg" alt="Frustrated" align="center" style="height: 350px;"/>